Your hair is? Relaxed (this includes texlaxed)

-When and why did you start your hair journey?
+When did you start your hair journey?
+What inspired you?

 What is your current regimen?

 A. From Within: I take a Hair Skin and Nails multivitamin daily – (I try), drink at least 1.5 liters of water per day, and I try to exercise 3 or 4 times per week.